techidock/open-source/channel_area/README.md

 inside the canvas and immediately redraws the shape.
 Small red markers indicate the minimum and maximum points of the current shape.

-A **Allow Scaling** checkbox controls whether shapes can be edited with the mouse or table.
+An **Edit** checkbox controls whether shapes can be modified with the mouse or table.
 Use **Undo** and **Redo** to step through previous edits.
 Shape files are saved as SVG under `channel_area/shapes` and managed from the **Manage Shapes** dialog which lets you name, save and reload saved shapes.
 Use